nedbat/coveragepy/doc/excluding.rst

 are taking control of the entire list of regexes, so you need to re-specify the default "pragma: no cover" match if you still want it to apply.

-A similar pragma, "no partial", can be used to tailor branch coverage measurement.
+A similar pragma, "no branch", can be used to tailor branch coverage measurement.
 See :ref:`branch` for details.